patvin80/ansibleassessment/LessonsLearned.md

 2. Elasticsearch Configuration File is elacticsearch.yml - /etc/elasticsearch/elasticsearch.yml
 3. Kibana Instructions for apt-get involve updating the apt repository [11]
 4. Elasticsearch Log file sudo vi /var/log/elasticsearch/elasticsearch.log
-5. Memory Constraints of Elasticsearch very rigorous
+5. Memory Constraints of Elasticsearch very rigorous. /etc/elasticsearch/jvm.options setting the Xms and Xmx configuration values.

 ## General
 1. ssh ignores pem file if the security is 644 needs to tighten it to 400